 - Russell 3000 Index Fund (IWV)- Exchange Traded Fund with no commissions from Fidelity

-Broad-based International Index Fund
+International Index Fund

 - Fidelity Spartan International Index Fund (FSIIX)

-Diversified Bond Index Fund
+Bond Index Fund

 - Vanguard Total Bond Market Index Fund (VBMFX)-Fidelity charges a fee to buy this mutual fund.

-If history is any guide and if you believe the USA and world economies will continue to prosper, your investments will increase in value over time.
+Although no one knows what the future holds, if history is any guide and if you believe the USA and world economies will continue to prosper, your investments will increase in value over time.